Adversarial Tradeoffs in Robust State Estimation: Adversarially Robust Kalman Filtering

-As stated, observability is a binary notion that determines whether state consistent estimation is possible.
-However, observability does not capture the conditioning of the linear inverse problem defining the Kalman Filter.
-A more refined, non-binary notion of observability can be defined in terms of the \emph{observability gramian} of a system. \begin{definition} The \emph{$N$-step observability gramian} is defined as $W_o(N) := \calO_N^\top \calO_N$.
-If the spectral radius of $A$ is less than one, then taking the limit as $N \to \infty$ results in the \emph{observability gramian} $W_o(\infty) = \sum_{t=0}^\infty \paren{A^t}^\top C^\top C A^t$. \end{definition} \begin{lemma} An LTI system \eqref{eq:ss} is observable if and only if $W_o(\infty)$ is positive definite. \end{lemma} The observability gramian provides significantly more information about the difficulty of state estimation than the rank condition of Lemma~\ref{lem:observability}.
+The observability gramian provides significantly more information about the difficulty of state estimation than the rank condition on the observability matrix.
 In particular, the ellipsoid $\curly{x \, \vert \, x^\top W_o(\infty)x \leq 1}$ contains the initial states $x$ that lead to measurement signals with $\ell^2$ norm bounded by $1$ in the absense of process and measurement noise.
-In particular, letting $x_0 = x$, we have $x_0^\top W_o(\infty)x_0 = \sum_{t=0}^\infty x_0^\top \paren{A^t}^\top C^\top C A^t x_0 = \sum_{t=0}^\infty x_t^\top C^\top C x_t = \sum_{t=0}^\infty \norm{y_t}_2^2$.
-As such, small singular values of the observability gramian imply that a large subset of the state space leads to relatively small impacts on future measurements.
-This makes it difficult to use measurements to distinguish states in this region in the presence of process and measurement noise, as high-gain estimators are required.
+To see this, let $x_0 = x$.
+Then we have $x_0^\top W_o(\infty)x_0 = \sum_{t=0}^\infty x_0^\top \paren{A^t}^\top C^\top C A^t x_0 = \sum_{t=0}^\infty x_t^\top C^\top C x_t = \sum_{t=0}^\infty \norm{y_t}_2^2$.
+As such, small eigenvalues of the observability gramian imply that a large subset of the state space leads to relatively small impacts on future measurements.
+This makes it difficult to use measurements to distinguish states in this region in the presence of process and measurement noise, requiring high-gain estimators.
+This in turn suggests that such estimators may be more susceptible to small adversarial perturbations.